17th January, 2024

 We use PPE in health and safety to protect people when there is a risk of harm.
 It's a last line of defence for the wearer.
 If a hazard gets through the other controls, PPE is the last thing they have to keep them safe.

 As you can see from the examples above, there are many types of PPE.
 Different types of PPE are used to protect from different hazards in different ways.

 Some items of PPE protect your head, like a hard hat to protect you from projectiles, or a hairnet to stop your hair from getting tangled in the equipment you're using.

 Some PPE is worn to make you more visible, like high-visibility clothing worn on railway work, in factories and on construction sites.

-PPE can protect you from health hazards e.g. a dust mask protecting you from inhaling harmful fibres, and safety hazards e.g. a hard hat protecting you from a brick falling on your head.
+PPE can protect you from health hazards and/or safety hazards.
+For example, a dust mask protects you from inhaling harmful fibres (health hazard).
+A hard hat protects you from a brick falling on your head (safety hazard).

 PPE should never be the first option because it only protects one user at a time.
 It also usually relies on user activation.
 The person needs to remember to wear PPE and wear it properly.
 And you need to rely on them not to take it off during the task or activity.